MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

    ![linux login](../Media/LinuxLoginExample.png)

-5. Go back to the WIN1 virtual machine and launch Windows PowerShell as Administrator.
+5. Go back to the WIN1 virtual machine and launch Windows PowerShell as Administrator by right-clicking the Start menu icon and select **Windows PowerShell (Admin)**.
+Select **Yes** to allow the app to run in the User Account Control window that appears.

 6. Enter the following PowerShell command, adjusting for your specific Linux server information, and press enter: